-LGBTQ suffered during the pandemic.
+LGBTQ youth suffered during the pandemic.
 They need ‘all hands on deck’ right now.

 We talk about the arc of the pandemic so far, from the early lockdowns to the carefully executed return to hybrid schooling this spring.
 She considers herself one of the lucky ones.
 She has a supportive family and she attends a small independent school for girls, where talking about equity is the norm.
 But even with the parental support and good education, the struggle is different for her than it is for straight teens.

 It’s no big secret that teens endured a fair amount of hardship from an academic, emotional, and social standpoint during the pandemic, but one group of teens, in particular, struggled more than others.
-LGBTQ youth experienced increased stress, anxiety, and depression throughout the lockdowns, with loneliness and lack of social connections contributing to deteriorating mental health.
+LGBTQ youth experienced increased stress, anxiety and depression throughout the lockdowns, with loneliness and lack of social connections contributing to deteriorating mental health.

 Cheryl Eskin, program director of TEEN Line, reports an increase in requests for support from LGBTQ youth since the pandemic began.
 “We have had a 22 percent increase in contacts from LGBTQ youth during the pandemic, compared to the same time period last year,” she says.
 “Conflict in family relationships, anxiety, and depression are the main reasons these youth reach out.”